-We Just Make Music For Ourselves, the first single by Swimmer One and the first music I ever properly released, emerged with minimal fanfare in the summer of 2002, on our own label Biphonic Records.
+We Just Make Music For Ourselves, the debut single by Swimmer One, emerged with minimal fanfare in the summer of 2002, on our own label Biphonic Records.
 We had no PR, radio plugger or promotional budget whatsoever (Daniel Warren did the video and sleeve design for free), but we must have done something right because a few days later Mark Radcliffe played the song on his afternoon show on Radio One, enthusing about it at some length and comparing it to Pulp, the Pet Shop Boys and Baba O’Riley by The Who.
 The same month Steve Lamacq and Vic Galloway championed it on Radio One too.
 Crikey, I thought, maybe this is our moment.

 A few days later, a woman from a London record label – whose boss apparently masterminded the success of Believe by Cher – flew up to Edinburgh and we went for lunch in Leith.
 We got on very well and talked for ages about bands we loved – the Human League came up quite a lot, as I recall.
 And then, at some point, she asked us if we had any other songs.
 Only a couple, we replied, because we’d mostly just been working on this one.
 Do you have a live act, she asked, or ideas about what your image should be.
 Again the answer was no; we’d been so focused on making the single that we hadn’t had much of a chance to think about that.
 And so she went back to London and we never heard from her again.
 It then took us five more years to get round to releasing our debut album.